HIRO-MicroDataCenters-BV/hiro-adaptive-orchestrator/internal/rebalance/README.md

 will need the PDB-aware Eviction API for exactly that reason).

-`Reconciler.enactBypassAction` (in `reconciler.go`) drives this end to end in a single `Reconcile` call: `Triggered → Evaluating → Decided → Enacting → Enacted`/`Failed`, all
-through `StateWriter` (so it's fully visible in status/Events/`recentDecisions`) — `Evaluating` just records "no AI needed" instead of making an HTTP call, and `Enacting` calls `retryPendingSchedule`.
-No new edges in the transition table: this still only ever reaches `Enacted` via `Decided → Enacting`, same as every other action will.
+`Reconciler.enactBypassAction` (in `reconciler.go`) drives this end to end in a single `Reconcile` call: `Triggered → Evaluating → Decided → Enacting → Watching` (outcome `Enacted` or `Failed`), all through `StateWriter` (so it's fully visible in status/Events/ `recentDecisions`) — `Evaluating` just records "no AI needed" instead of making an HTTP call, and `Enacting` calls `retryPendingSchedule`.
+No new edges in the transition table: this still only ever reaches `Watching` via `Decided → Enacting`, same as every other action will.

 One deliberate scope pull-forward: this terminal transition sets `cooldownUntil` from `profile.Spec.Rebalancing.CooldownSeconds` even though general cooldown-duration computation